mr-ravin/RotationWars/README.md

 # RotationWars

-A multiplayer indie-game developed using unity3d game engine for android.
-In this game, the players are placed on a rotating platform, they can push each other, and move to avoid getting pushed.
-One have to make the opponent fall of the platform in order win the game.
+A multiplayer indie game developed with the Unity3D game engine, where players compete on a rotating platform.
+They can push each other and maneuver to avoid being pushed off.
+The goal is to make opponents fall off the platform to claim victory.

 #### Developer: [Ravin Kumar](https://mr-ravin.github.io)

+More details about this game can be found at: https://github.com/mr-ravin/rotationwars

+What adds to the challenge?

+1. The platform continuously accelerates.
+2. Each collision affects the players' control direction, altering how movement buttons respond.

 |Target OS Details|Number|
 |-----------------|------|